keboola/component-zuora/component_config/component_short_description.md

-Cloud-based software that enable companies to launch, manage and transform into a suscription business
+Cloud-based software on a subsciprtion basis that enables any company in any industry to successfully launch, manage, and transform into a subscription business